 It then becomes a matter of how good the product is.

-Advantages of Using Water based Flooring Finishes
+Advantages of Using Water-based Flooring Finishes

 Fast Drying Time

-The first and arguably most significant advantage water-based polyurethane has over oil-based polyurethane is that it dries considerably faster.
-All of the products we reviewed can be dry and ready for another coat in as little as two hours, while some have been known to be dry in one.
+All the products we reviewed can be dry and ready for another coat in at least two hours, while some have been known to be dry in one.

 This is unheard of for oil-based polyurethane.
 Even the super fast-drying oil-based polyurethanes aren’t dry for at least four hours, and that will be considered slow for a water-based polyurethane.

 With such a quick turnaround, you can apply three or even four coats of a waterborne finish on the same day.
-Oil-based products, on average, can take only one coat a day and also need three coats.
+Oil-based products, on average, can take only one coat a day and need three coats.
 So, water-based allows you to finish the job in a third of the time.

 You Don’t Always Need to Sand Between Coats